Why Your Puppy Bites (And Why “No” Doesn’t Work)

 How to teach it:

 When the puppy bites too hard, immediately go completely still and boring - hands in pockets, no eye contact, no talking.
 Wait 3-5 seconds.
 Then re-engage.
-If they bite gently, play continues.
+If they bite gently, the play continues.
 If they bite hard, you become a statue.

 You're teaching the same lesson the litter taught: hard bites end the game.
 Gentle bites keep it going.